textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### File-tree components

 There may be times you want to show the contents of a directory, or more of the package tree itself.
 Marking up content like this as `code` is inappropriate.
-And when marked up as regular lists, it’s hard to know for sure how to format the lists or their child items.
+And when marked up as regular lists, it's hard to know for sure how to format the lists or their child items.
 And regular lists are a lost opportunity to add distinction.

 You now can style such lists using specific selectors: